Vignesh-waranG/Vignesh-waranG/README.md

 * Tracking Changes, Preparing Reports and Updating Documents.

 # Project Name: Engineering Policy & Extensions (Dec 2015 – Dec 2016)
-Role : Junior Business Analyst
+Designation : Junior Business Analyst
 ## Description:
 * Engineering Policy is mainly using for construction side to insure their projects with insurance companies.
 * Once the project awarded to site, they can enquires with insurance dept. regarding elaborated details.